You’re trying to save money. You want to stretch your dollar and make the most out of the money you already have. Trust us, we get it.

 You also don’t want to have to give up everything you enjoy in the process (and you shouldn’t have to).
 You even want to have money for a few extras or to save for a big vacation.
 You want to have your cake and eat it too.

 Impossible?
-Not if you use a little shopping trick most people don’t even think about—shop with gift cards.
+Not if you use a little shopping trick most people don’t even think about—pay using discounted gift cards.

 Wait…shop with gift cards?

-Yes, gift cards.
-It’s time to rethink gift cards from a “I don’t know what to get them ” gift to a wonderful card full of endless possibilities and money saving magic.
+Yes, discounted gift cards.
+It’s time to rethink gift cards from an “I don’t know what to get them ” gift to a wonderful payment option full of money-saving magic.

 Buying gift cards for yourself to save money is the latest trend in the gift card market and it’s growing like crazy.
 In fact, more and more Millennials and young moms are buying themselves gift cards, instead of sending them as gifts.